Recent data breach in Wyandotte County may be ransomware attack

 KANSAS CITY, Kan.
-(FOX4KC/WDAF) — A mid-April attack on Wyandotte County’s computer systems continues to cripple key services in the county — including the court system.
+(WDAF) — A mid-April attack on Wyandotte County’s computer systems continues to cripple key services in the county — including the court system.

 The latest update from county leaders came on Tuesday afternoon.
 The list of areas affected by this digital concern has grown slightly from last week.
 The list of affected areas now includes these Wyandotte County departments: